ODonnchadha/react-18-managing-state/README.md

             - Simple/ Direct.
             - Hard to ensure API calls are handled consistently across the application.
 Cannot be reused.
             - NOT RECOMMENDED.
-        2. Centralized functions: Call seperate functions.
+        2. Centralized functions: Call separate functions.
-            - Import seperate function and call it.
+            - Import separate function and call it.
         3. Custom hook.
 Create and call a custom hook:
         4. Library. react-query, e.g.:
     - React error boundary.
 This must be a class component.